-The headline tool that comes with this is sp_blitz.
-It’s very useful if you have just inherited a database and want to see what potential issues there are with it.
-For instance, it reports the issue I discused in my previous postabout untrusted foreign keys.
+Generally speaking, the headline tool that comes with this is sp_blitz.
+Which can be very useful for you.
+Especially if you have just inherited a server and want to see what potential issues there are with it.

 In addition, there are other useful things in this toolkit.
-For instance, one of them is sp_blitzindex which I do find useful now and again.
+For instance, another useful item is sp_blitzindex which I do find useful now and again.
 Because next to the identification of potential missing indexes it also identifies inefficient heaps.

 In other words, I mean reasonably large heaps which contain spaces where rows have been deleted or moved elsewhere.
-It saves me having to dig into my old black SQL internals book to figure out a good script for it.
+In reality, it saves me having to dig into my old black SQL internals book to figure out a good script for it.

 Ola Hallengren’ s indexing solution

-I talked about Ola’s solution in part 2 of this series.
-Over the years I have used others and this is by far the best for me.
+Now, I talked about Ola’s solution in part two of this series which covered indexes.
+In fact, over the years I have used others and this is by far the best for me.

 Subsequently, I have used it with larger databases.
-Once I ran it with the defaults against an instance with a 7TB database on there.
-It took a bit longer than usual, but it worked.
+In fact, once I ran it with the defaults against an instance that contained a seven terabyte database.
+It took a bit longer than usual.
+However, it did work.

-You can find out more about DBAChecks here.
+You can find out more about DBAChecks in detail here.

 SentryOne Plan Explorer